Back

 Dark Store Picker (Ops) "Fulfil orders accurately within a 3-minute pick window" "Not be the reason an order goes wrong" "Be part of a system that works"

-What the JTBD analysis reveals — and the product decisions it drives:
+What the JTBD analysis revealed to me - and the product decisions it drives:

 The Arjun/Rahul tension exposes a design conflict that a single substitution UX cannot resolve cleanly.
 Arjun's job is panic resolution - he has a 45-second attention budget, friends arriving in 20 minutes, and zero tolerance for "are you sure?" friction.
 For him, the ISST toggle should default OFF (fast path preserved) with a single-tap opt-in that does not interrupt checkout flow.
 Rahul's job is weekly completeness without surprise - he accepts substitutions in principle, but cares deeply which item was swapped.
 A generic "nearest equivalent" substitute for atta or eggs is not acceptable to someone who has 12 years of kirana-trained brand preferences.
 For Rahul, the ISST needs category-level preference settings ("always substitute Britannia bread; never substitute produce") rather than a blanket accept/decline.
 One toggle built for Arjun fails Rahul, and vice versa.
 Context-aware defaults - lower cart value + peak hour + single-serve items → default ON; high cart value + planned shopping pattern → prompt for preference setup - is the JTBD-informed design.